 4. Dark ash dirty blonde

 If you prefer to keep your hair color darker and cool-toned, give a dark dirty blonde hair color a try.
 Without the warm tones, this moody hue closely resembles a mushroom bronde hair color.
-Get the look with an at-home hair color kit, like L’Oréal Paris Superior Preference Fade-Defying Shine Permanent Hair Color in Dark Ash Blonde.
+Get the look with an at-home hair color kit, like the L’Oréal Paris Superior Preference Fade-Defying Shine Permanent Hair Color in Dark Ash Blonde.

 5. Dirty blonde hair with highlights